theisaiahcc/PizzaRe-Up/README.md

 # PizzaRe-Up

 ## Description
 Windows form that takes orders and passes them to the database.
 The customer can edit their order or delete it.
 There should be a specialty pizzas menu that has pre-selected ingredients.
-The kitchen can see an order and complete an orders.
+The kitchen can see and close orders.
 There should be a form that is only accessible by the kitchen that provides these functions.
 ## Branch naming convention
 name/#1_the-issue